-In this paper, we extend the RSV model of Takahashi, Omori, and Watanabe (2009) with the generalized hyperbolic (GH) skew Student's t-distribution, which includes normal and Student's t-distributions as special cases, and apply the model to volatility and quantile forecasts.
-Bayesian estimation scheme via Markov chain Monte Carlo (MCMC) technique enables us to estimate the parameters in the distribution of financial returns and in the model jointly, which also makes it possible to adjust the bias in the RV estimator simultaneously.
+In this paper, we investigate the predictive performance of the RSV model which has not been fully applied to quantile forecasts.4 Considering the skewness and leptokurtosis in the return distribution, we extend the RSV model of Takahashi, Omori, and Watanabe (2009) by employing the GH skew Student's t-distribution which includes normal and Student's t-distributions as special cases.
+Bayesian estimation scheme via Markov chain Monte Carlo (MCMC) technique enables us to estimate the parameters in the return distribution and in the model jointly, which also makes it possible to adjust the bias in the RV estimator simultaneously.
 The MCMC technique samples the future volatility and return jointly from their posterior distributions.
 Using the samples of the future volatility and return, we can easily compute the volatility and quantile forecasts such as the VaR and ES.